nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 Date: 2025-11-18

 Implemented the first Screaming Penguin–owned installer initramfs and replaced the ISO boot path.
 Added `build_installer_initramfs.sh` to create a BusyBox-based boot environment with an `/init` script that locates the CONFIG partition.
 Updated `make_installer_iso.sh` to embed the custom initrd and replaced the GRUB menu with a single installer entry using `root=/dev/ram0 rdinit=/init`.
 Updated CI to boot the ISO in QEMU and detect the installer banner.
 This checkpoint fully replaces the Debian initramfs and establishes the correct boot pipeline.

+## Entry P10.5·C — CI Integration and Documentation Sync

+**Date:** 2025-11-18

+Integrated ISO-building dependencies into CI, enabled automated QEMU smoke tests, and added a first-pass user-facing document (`ISO_BUILD.md`) describing the ISO architecture and manual testing workflow.
+Finalized the hotfix cycle for the installer boot path and confirmed the custom initramfs is bootable in automated environments.